j2store/docs/content/docs/payment-methods/ogone-payment-plugin.md

 category: "payment methods"
 ---

 The Ogone Plugin enables you to receive payments via Ogone Payment Gateway.
 Getting a Ogone account is very easy.
-Look at more about Ogone here <link-text url =¨http://ogone.com¨ target = ¨_blank¨ rel = ¨noopener¨> click here </link-text>
+Look at more about Ogone here <link-text url =¨http://ogone.com"target = ¨_blank"rel = ¨noopener¨> click here </link-text>

 NOTE: Please sign in for a test account at Ogone and then download the user guides for Configuring the Ogone account.
 Reading basic e-commerce integration and advanced e-commerce integration will be useful for developers.

 The following links to download these guides are working as of March 10, 2015:

-<link-text url = ¨https://secure.ogone.com/ncol/Ogone_Testacc_EN.pdfhttps://secure.ogone.com/ncol/Ogone_e­Com­BAS_EN.pdfhttps://secure.ogone.com/ncol/Ogone_e­Com­ADV_EN.pdf¨ target = ¨_blank¨ rel = ¨noopener¨> click here </link-text>
+<link-text url = ¨https://secure.ogone.com/ncol/Ogone_Testacc_EN.pdfhttps://secure.ogone.com/ncol/Ogone_e­Com­BAS_EN.pdfhttps://secure.ogone.com/ncol/Ogone_e­Com­ADV_EN.pdf"target = ¨_blank"rel = ¨noopener¨> click here </link-text>

 The plugin uses the E-commerce Integration method of Ogone.